 There are more planets than stars in our galaxy.
 The current count orbiting our star: eight.

 Beyond Neptune, a newer class of smaller worlds called dwarf planets reign, including longtime favorite Pluto.
+Thousands more planets have been discovered beyond our solar system.
+Scientists call them exoplanets (exo means "from outside.")Planets of our Solar System What is a Dwarf Planet?

 Real-Time, Real Data: Your Galactic Neighborhood